Shelfy

 • Include publication date

-Challenge: Finding tools to try, remembering which you've evaluated.
+Challenge: finding tools to try, remembering which you have already evaluated.

 System: